tracykteal/msu_al340/README.md

 with a star.

 If you enter the `cd` command by itself, you will return to the home directory.
-Try this, and then navigate back to the `shell` directory.
+Try this, and then navigate back to the `msu_al340` directory.

+If you want to go back to the directory you were just in, up the tree, you can type

+   cd ..

+Now try a hunt.
+Move around in the msu_al340 directory and try to find the file youfoundit.txt

 ## Arguments